telerik/winforms-docs/controls/panels-and-labels/separator.md

 ---
-title: Separator
+title: Overview
-page_title: Separator Overview | RadSeparator
+page_title: Overview - WinForms Separator Control
-description: RadSeparator is a control that gives you the ability to divide your forms into logical parts.
+description: WinForms Separator is a control that gives you the ability to divide your forms into logical parts.
 slug: winforms/panels-and-labels/separator
 tags: separator
 published: True